-David Buckley Borden, an interdisciplinary artist and designer, has been in residence at the Harvard Forest for the past year.
-During that period, he has collaborated with world-class ecologists on interdisciplinary art-science communication projects involving landscape installations and arts-based interpretive trail design.
-Created in collaboration with Senior Ecologist Aaron Ellison, and designed to communicate the latest scientific research being done at Harvard University’s center for forest research and education located in Central Massachusetts, the Hemlock Hospice installation features 13 new sculptures installed along an interpretative trail through the magnificent hemlocks on the forest’s Prospect Hill Tract.
+David Buckley Borden, an interdisciplinary artist and designer, was in residence at the Harvard Forest for a year as a 2016/2017 Charles Bullard Fellow in Forest Research.
+During that period, he collaborated with Harvard scientists on interdisciplinary art-design-science communication projects involving landscape installations and art-based interpretive trail design.
+The Hemlock Hospice installation was created in collaboration with Senior Ecologist Aaron Ellison, and designed to communicate the latest scientific research on eastern hemlock and HWA being done at Harvard University’s center for forest research and education.
+Hemlock Hospice features 18 sculptures installed on an interpretative trail through a nearly 200-year-old grove of hemlocks of Harvard Forest.

-Says Borden, “The artist can play a unique role in communicating the reality of science.
+Says Borden, “Artists and designers can play a unique role in communicating the reality of science.
 As environmental challenges become more critical, scientists are increasingly asked to provide vital information to policy makers, community groups, and individuals.
-During my time as a Bullard Fellow at the Harvard Forest I have been exploring the question, ‘How can art and design support science communication to foster cultural cohesion around ecological issues and help inform ecology-minded decision making.’
-The urgency of getting a population of non-scientists to both understand and care about aspects of ecology is real.
-And, ecological awareness is a powerful mechanism for changing how we think about our relationship with our environment.”
+During my time as a Bullard Fellow I answered the question ‘How can art and design support science communication to foster cultural cohesion around ecological issues and help inform ecology-minded decision making.’”

-The Hemlock Hospice trail will take visitors on a journey of the disappearance of a species at the Harvard Forest, while inside the Fisher Museum, the accompanying exhibition, curated by Penelope Taylor, extends the story of the Museum’s famous dioramas chronicling the history of New England’s forests until the1930s.
-Borden continues the story from 2016 onwards and imagines a future ecology supported by a new creative wave of interdisciplinary science-communication.
+While the Hemlock Hospice trail takes visitors on a journey of the disappearance of a species at the Harvard Forest, an accompanying exhibition inside the Fisher Museum and curated by Penelope Taylor extends the story of the Museum’s famous dioramas that chronicle the history of New England’s forests until the1930s.
+Borden continues the story from 2017 onwards with a collection of silkscreen prints, illustrations, and art-objects created collaboratively as part of his Fellowship.
+Both Hemlock Hospice and the museum exhibition are on display through mid-November 2018; together, they imagine a future ecology supported by a new creative wave of interdisciplinary science-communication.